Writing code in and around CoppeliaSim

-an embedded script (i.e. customizing a simulation (i.e. a scene or models) via scripting): this method, which consists in writing Lua scripts, is very easy and flexible, with guaranteed compatibility with every other default V-REP installations (as long as customized Lua-commands are not used, or are used with distributed plugins).
+an embedded script (i.e. customizing a simulation (i.e. a scene or models) via scripting): this method, which consists in writing Lua or Python scripts, is very easy and flexible, with guaranteed compatibility with every other default CoppeliaSim installations (as long as customized API functions are not used, or are used with distributed plugins).
 This method allows customizing a particular simulation, a simulation scene, and to a certain extent the simulator itself.
 This is the easiest and most used programming approach.

-an add-on: this method, which consists in writing Lua scripts, allows to quickly customize the simulator itself.
-Add-ons can start automatically and run in the background, or they can be called as functions (e.g. convenient when writing importers/exporters).
+an add-on or the sandbox script: this method, which consists in writing Lua or Python scripts, allows to quickly customize the simulator itself.
+Add-ons (or the sandbox script) can start automatically and run in the background, or they can be called as functions (e.g. convenient when writing importers/exporters).
 Add-ons should not be specific to a certain simulation or model, they should rather offer a more generic, simulator-bound functionality.

-a plugin (i.e. customizing the simulator and/or a simulation via a plugin): this method basically consists in writing a plugin for V-REP. Oftentimes, plugins are only used to provide a simulation with customized Lua commands, and so are used in conjunction with the first method.
-Other times, plugins are used to provide V-REP with a special functionality requiring either fast calculation capability (scripts are most of the time slower than compiled languages), a specific interface to a hardware device (e.g. a real robot), or a special communication interface with the outside world.
+a plugin (i.e. customizing the simulator and/or a simulation via a plugin): this method basically consists in writing a plugin for CoppeliaSim.
+Oftentimes, plugins are only used to provide a simulation with customized API commands, and so are used in conjunction with the first method.
+Other times, plugins are used to provide CoppeliaSim with a special functionality requiring either fast calculation capability (scripts are most of the time slower than compiled languages), a specific interface to a hardware device (e.g. a real robot), or a special communication interface with the outside world.

-a remote API client (i.e. customizing the simulator and/or a simulation via a remote API client application): this method allows an external application (e.g. located on a robot, another machine, etc.) to connect to V-REP in a very easy way, using remote API commands.
-This makes it possible to have the exact same code located on a robot to control its virtual pendant inside V-REP.
+a remote API client (i.e. customizing the simulator and/or a simulation via a remote API client application): this method allows an external application (e.g. located on a robot, another machine, etc.) to connect to CoppeliaSim in a very easy way, using remote API commands.

 Above 6 methods are also discussed in the external controller tutorial.
 Following table describes in detail the respective advantages and disadvantages of each method: